(K,L)-eigenvectors in max-min algebra: Max-min eigenproblem

 These are the vectors that satisfy $Ax=x$ and $x_i\leq\lambda$ for all $i$.
-Description of a generating set of the space of pure max-min $\lambda$-eigenvectors is given below.
-Observe that any pure $\lambda$-eigenvector is a principal eigenvector and therefore we can apply Theorem~\ref{t:pure}. \begin{corollary}[Gondran-Minoux~\cite{GM:08}, Ch.
-6, Corollary 3.5] The set of pure $\lambda$-eigenvectors of $A\in\B^{n\times n}$ is the max-min column space $\{A^*_{\lambda} y\colon y\in\B^n\}$, where the columns of $A^*_{\lambda}$ are defined by
+Description of a generating set of the space of principal max-min $\lambda$-eigenvectors is given below.
+Observe that any principal $\lambda$-eigenvector is a principal eigenvector and therefore we can apply Theorem~\ref{t:principal}. \begin{corollary}[Gondran-Minoux~\cite{GM:08}, Ch.
+6, Corollary 3.5] The set of principal $\lambda$-eigenvectors of $A\in\B^{n\times n}$ is the max-min column space $\{A^*_{\lambda} y\colon y\in\B^n\}$, where the columns of $A^*_{\lambda}$ are defined by